srbarba/how-i-do/src/content/tutorial/1-tutorialkits/2-content/5-code-templates/content.md

     allowEdits: '/src/**'
 ---

+> 🖐️ Tip: You can open in StackBlitz the template with files in lesson content. 👀

 # Code templates

 A **code template** is a project that `TutorialKit` uses to display the code in the preview of a lesson.
 It can be anything from a simple HTML file to a full-fledged Vite application.